| |

 6. Visit the Burke and Wills Tree

-The Burke and Wills Tree is located just outside of town and over the Diamantina River.
-You can access the tree from the main road or over the Diamantina Crossing road.
-It’s said to mark one of their final campsites before reaching Innamincka.
+The Burke and Wills Tree is a historic landmark located just outside of Birdsville, across the Diamantina River.
+You can reach it easily from the main road or by taking the Diamantina Crossing road.

 Visit the Burke and Wills Tree just outside of town